opengeospatial/omsf-profile/README.md

 ---

-This GML application schema defines a profile of the OGC Observations and Measurements v2.0 ([OGC Document 10-004r3](http://portal.opengeospatial.org/files/?artifact_id=41579), also published as ISO/DIS 19156:2010, Geographic information — Observations and Measurements), and it's XML encoding compliant with GML Simple Features Profile versino 2.0 ([OGC Document 10-100r3](http://portal.opengeospatial.org/files/?artifact_id=42729)).
+This GML application schema defines a profile of the OGC Observations and Measurements v2.0 ([OGC Document 10-004r3](http://portal.opengeospatial.org/files/?artifact_id=41579), also published as ISO/DIS 19156:2010, Geographic information — Observations and Measurements), and it's XML encoding compliant with GML Simple Features Profile version 2.0 ([OGC Document 10-100r3](http://portal.opengeospatial.org/files/?artifact_id=42729)).
 All the O&M Observation types provided in this application schema are compliant with the GML Simple Features Profile level SF-0.

 This profile of the OGC Observations and Measurements Abstract Specification defines XML encodings only for the following O&M UML classes: